 The American Bar Association’s (ABA) International Criminal Court (ICC) Project offers internships throughout the year to qualified individuals from anywhere in the world who have demonstrated an interest in the promotion of international criminal justice.
-Interns with the ABA-ICC Project undertake a wide variety of different work assisgnment, such as helping organizing advocacy events in Washington, D.C. and around the world, conducting research for material to be published on our websites, drafting memorandums on interesting issues in international criminal justice, and helping maintain work relationships with outside organizations and entities.
-In addition to working on the ABA-ICC Project, interns are offered the opportunity to assist other programs within the ABA Center for Human Rights, such as our business and human rights, human rights defenders, and anti-trafficking programs.
+Interns with the ICC Project undertake a wide variety of different work assignments, such as helping organizing advocacy events in Washington, D.C. and around the world, conducting research for material to be published on our websites, drafting memoranda on interesting issues in international criminal justice, and helping maintain work relationships with outside organizations and entities.
+In addition to working on the ICC Project, interns are offered the opportunity to assist other programs within the ABA Criminal Justice Section.

 ABA Center for Human Rights and International Criminal Court Project staff and interns celebrate International Criminal Justice Day 2014

-If interested in applying for an internship at the ABA-ICC Project, please email the following PDF formatted material (as a whole or in individual pieces) to the Director of the ABA-ICC Project, Christopher “Kip” Hale:
+If interested in applying for an internship at the ICC Project, please email the following PDF formatted material (as a whole or in individual pieces) to the Director of the ICC Project, Kristin Smith:

 Cover letter.
-Please explain your interests in interning with the ABA-ICC Project, your relevant skils and credentials, and any other relevant information that will be helpful to your application.
+Please explain your interests in interning with the International Criminal Court Project, your relevant skills and credentials, and any other relevant information that will be helpful to your application.

 Writing Sample.
-Please transmit a writing sample of no more than ten pages in length that demonstrates your research, drafting, and analytical skills.
-Writing sample that covers a subject matter relevant to international criminal justice are appreciated, but certainly not required.
+Please transmit a writing sample of no more than ten pages that demonstrates your research, drafting, and analytical skills.
+Writing samples that cover a subject matter relevant to international criminal justice are appreciated, but certainly not required.

 Transcript.
 If not available, please indicate the reasons for and any alternative documentation.

-If you have any additional question in regards to the ABA-ICC Project or its internship program, please feel free to contact the Director of the ABA-ICC Project, Christopher “Kip” Hale.
+If you have any additional question in regards to the ICC Project or its internship program, please feel free to contact the Director, Kristin Smith.